BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/19_3_Closing_a_Channel.md

   "blocktime": 1602713519
 }
 ```
 The input of the transaction is `66694d23ca15efe379e5f4a71d9be1a2d65e383b89ee3abe126ee36a12f23c1d`, which was the funding transaction in [§18.3](18_3_Setting_Up_a_Channel.md).
-The transaction then has two outputs, one for the remote node and the other for local c-lightning wallet.
-The output on index 0 corresponds to the remote node with a value of 0.00010012 BTC; and the output on index 1 corresponds to the local node with a value of 0.00089804.
+The transaction then has two outputs, one for the remote node and the other for the local c-lightning wallet.
+The output on index 0 corresponds to the remote node with a value of 0.00010012 BTC; and the output on index 1 corresponds to the local node with a value of 0.00089804 BTC.

 Lightning will similarly show 89804 satoshis returned as a new UTXO in its wallet:
 ```